Protect your iPad Air 4 and add some personal flair with a great case

 Protection on a budget: Ztotop Case for iPad Air 4

 This solid, protective case covers your iPad from front to back.
-The back of the case is a flexible TPU; the front flap is polyurethane leather outside and microfiber inside.
+The back of the case is a flexible TPU, and the front flap is polyurethane leather outside and microfiber inside.
 The front flap does fold back into a stand and has sleep/wake functionality.
 The back portion has a slot specifically for the Apple Pencil — it's placed just right so that the Apple Pencil can charge while it's safely held in its slot.

 Clear back cover: TiMOVO Case for iPad Air 4

 Sometimes you don't need anything fancy, and the TiMOVO Case is simplicity at its finest.
 This case has flexible TPU edges with air pillow technology to absorb shocks.
-The back is a thin, hard, and clear PC, so you can show off that Blue or Green color if you want.
+The back is a thin, hard, and clear PC, so you can show off that blue or green color if you want.
 The case is compatible with the Apple Pencil, so you can charge it up without removing the case.
-Raised bumps in the corners and around the camera module give your cameras extra protection.
+Raised bumps in the corners and around the camera module give your camera extra protection.

-The best keyboard case: Apple Magic Keyboard
+The best keyboard case: 11-inch Apple Magic Keyboard for iPad Air

 Apple devices tend to feel a bit magical, and this keyboard case is no exception.
 The Magic Keyboard is pricey, but it's the ultimate keyboard case for the iPad Air 4.
 The beautiful cantilever design, scissor mechanism backlit keyboard, and trackpad for multi-touch gestures and cursor control make it the best overall pick.

-A more defined look: ESR Folio Case for iPad Air 4
+A more defined look: ESR Urban Folio Case for iPad Air 4

 This two-tone and textured case is lined with microfiber and looks like a journal as you carry it around.
 It can fold over itself for two different standing viewing angles, which is great for when you want to watch a movie, and it has a place for your Apple Pencil, so you don't lose it.
 Plus, it activates the auto sleep/wake feature.